stardog-union/launchpad-docs/azure/access-token-passthrough-mode.md

 This example builds on the [basic mode example](./README.md), adding support for access token passthrough mode, wherein Launchpad requests an identity token from Azure AD for the purpose of authenticating the user, but it also requests an access token that it passes through to the Stardog server.

 The access token from Azure AD, as opposed to the launchpad-generated token used in basic mode, is required for the virtual graph passthrough feature.
 The virtual graph passthrough feature allows Stardog to exchange its access token for a data source access token so that the data source can be accessed with the credentials of the logged-in user when querying a virtual graph.
 In this example, the data source is hosted in Databricks.
+(So the term "passthrough" has two senses here; the Azure-generated access token is passed through from Launchpad to Stardog, and the user's identity is passed through from Stardog to the backing datasource via OAuth token exchange.)

-The Pass-Through Authentication mode for Stardog is documented [here](https://docs.stardog.com/virtual-graphs/data-sources/passthrough-authentication).
+The Pass-Through Authentication mode for Stardog virtual graphs is documented [here](https://docs.stardog.com/virtual-graphs/data-sources/passthrough-authentication).
 Note that this feature was added in the [9.1.0](https://docs.stardog.com/release-notes/stardog-platform#910-release-2023-07-06) release of the Stardog Platform.

 ## A Little More Detail